Visitor Access Screening Tool

 - Visitors who are experiencing signs of illness (fever, chills, cough, sore throat, headache, body aches) cannot visit until they return to health.

-- All visitors will be asked screening questions and have their temperature taken upon arrival to the hospital.
+- All visitors will be asked screening questions upon arrival to the hospital.

-- Please follow hand hygiene and social distancing to help reduce the spread of the virus.
+- Please follow hand hygiene and physical distancing to help reduce the spread of the virus.

 - Additional restrictions may apply in certain high-risk areas such as cancer, transplant and where patients have compromised immune systems.

-- All visitors older than age 2 must wear a mask, starting May 6, 2020.
+- All visitors older than age 2 must wear a mask.